lucaswatterson/djazure/README.md

 Create a new repository from this template by clicking the "Use this template" button in GitHub (above).

-Clone the new repo you created from the template to your client.
-GitHub provides the "<> Code" button or you can learn at [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+Clone the new repo you created from this template to your client.
+GitHub provides the "<> Code" button for copy/paste commands.

 Open the folder containing the new project in Visual Studio Code with `File -> Open Folder...`.